Wind-WindKids/winding/samples/sophieandwind/sun.md

 hello_world: spread, landscape-oriented
 theme: winter sun, mastery, quiet triumph
 --
 @left: page, text, centered
-The next winter, they were flying again.
+They were flying again.

 Together.

-Sophie and Wind were ordinary children.
+Sophie and Wind were ordinary children—

-But they knew the rules weren't the same everywhere,
+but they knew the rules weren't the same everywhere,
 and that sometimes they could write their own.
 In the sky.